JCD-GIT/MyTools/README.md

 Short description of each folder:

+FastBackup - C# code to backup only new files.
+FindRepeatedFiles - Java code to search for repeated files in a folder.
 LeetCode - Java and C code solution for some problems in website.
 LetTheMusicPlay - Program in Java to handle music files.
 MachineLearningExperience - Code in C and R and project documentation about a Text language identification experiment.